Joining The Committee

 Your username and password will give you access to the committee area of the website where you will find the AGM and committee minutes, expenses form and entitlements, e-lectures and lots of other useful information.

 At the first meeting you will be asked to sign a form 288a for Companies House stating your professional involvement in a registered charity.

 E-mails are the method of communication particularly around an imminent committee meeting.
-You will need to be good at group e-mails, and have a reliable address ready at the outset, ie work e-mail may be suitable if you can forward these or access from remote sites but a home e-mail may be a better option.
-There will no patient or sensitive data.
+You will need to be good at group e-mails and have a reliable address ready at the outset, i.e work e-mail may be suitable if you can forward these or access from remote sites.
+A home e-mail may be a better option.
+There will be no patient or sensitive data.